July 2014, San Antonio, TX

 July 2013, Seattle, WA

-The annual business meeting will be held during the AALL Annual Meeting on Sunday, July 14, 12:30-1:45 p.m., in the Sheraton Seattle, Metropolitan Ballroom B.
+The annual business meeting was held during the AALL Annual Meeting on Sunday, July 14, 12:30-1:45 p.m., in the Sheraton Seattle, Metropolitan Ballroom B.

-Superintendent of Documents Mary Alice Baish will discuss potential LIPA/GPO partnerships.
-There will also be a report on the results of the recent member survey and discussion on using the responses to set LIPA’s priorities.
+Superintendent of Documents Mary Alice Baish discussed potential LIPA/GPO partnerships.
+There was also a report on the results of the 2013 member survey and discussion on using the responses to set LIPA’s priorities.
 See the blog post and the brief report.

 July 2012, Boston, MA

-The LIPA business meeting will be held during the AALL annual conference on Sunday, July 22, 12:00-1:00 p.m., in the Sheraton-Independence Ballroom West.
+The LIPA business meeting was held during the AALL annual conference on Sunday, July 22, 12:00-1:00 p.m., in the Sheraton-Independence Ballroom West.

 January 2012, Washington, DC